Notes on Returning to Running

 What I’ve noticed

-• Music helps most when it disappears a bit
+• Music helps most when it disappears a bit.
+Familiar songs can carry me away; I often “come to” miles later.

-• Familiar tracks feel shorter than new ones
+• Familiar tracks feel shorter than new ones.
+Comfort matters.

 What helps (for now)